razius/github-webhook-handler/README.rst

 Flask webhook for Github
 ########################
-A very simple github post-receive web hook handler that executes a pull uppon receiving.
+A very simple github post-receive web hook handler that executes per default a pull uppon receiving.
+The executed action is configurable per repository.

 It will also verify that the POST request originated from github.com.